-Optional External Battery Disconnect Circuit Breaker Alarm Input
+External Battery Disconnect Circuit Breaker Alarm Input

-Connect the alarm lead from an external Battery Disconnect Unit or the battery disconnect circuit breaker on an optional Battery Tray to the Negative (-) side of Digital Input #2 (J3-3).
+Connect the alarm lead from an optional External Battery Disconnect Unit or the battery disconnect circuit breaker on an optional Battery Tray to the Negative (-) side of Digital Input #2 (terminal 3 of connector J3). - 48VDC is applied to the alarm lead when the circuit breaker is in the OFF position.
+Refer to Figure 13.

 48VDC is supplied to the alarm lead when the circuit breaker is in the OFF position.
 The positive side of Digital Input #2 is factory-wired to battery return.
-Refer to Figure 4.5 and Figure 4.17.